swalladge/rpi-temperature-server/README.md

 ![](media/graph-example-day.png)

-The garph showing the temperature over a whole week.
+The graph showing the temperature over a whole week.

 ![](media/graph-example-week.png)